damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 To improve code collaboration, we suggest teams share their merge requests as soon as possible in [WIP form][wip].
 This naturally results in many commits as the merge request evolves.
-Developers will then often squash the commits manually on their local machine before merging into the target branch.
+With 8.17, you can now squash your commits together into a single commit, as part of merging, giving you a much cleaner Git history.
-With 8.17, you can now squash and merge with a single click in GitLab itself, by simply selecting the option in the merge request.
+Simply select the option in the merge request itself.
 [Learn more][squash-doc].

 [wip]: https://docs.gitlab.com/ce/user/project/merge_requests/work_in_progress_merge_requests.html